tech-learning-collective/katacoda-scenarios/foundations-command-line-basics/grammar-for-command-line-languages/step5.md

 Type `help name' to find out more about the function `name'.
 ```

 This part of Bash&rsquo;s reply when you type `help` means that you can supply an argument (shown here as `name`) to get the `help` command to change its output to more specific help about a given command.
 The list of commands that you can get `help` about is shown below.
-Try some of these if you have&rsquo;t already to see more help about the commands in the list.
+Try some of these if you haven&rsquo;t already to see more help about the commands in the list.

 For example: